yangyzheng/SimpleIGViewer/README.md

 - [x] Optional: Add pull-to-refresh for popular stream with SwipeRefreshLayout
 - [x] Optional: User can specify priority for items
 - [x] Optional: Show latest comment for each photo (bonus: show last 2 comments)
-- [x] Optional: Persist the todo app in SQLite instead of using a text file
-- [x] Optional: Display each photo with the same style and proportions as the real Instagram

 **_Work-in-progress:_**
 - [ ] Tweaking UI details, custom fonts